EfiLygda/Excel-Projects/Sales Data/Datailed Results.md

 #### 3. Discriptive statistics for some of the numerical variables at the **order-level**.

+- Removal of Cancelled, On Hold and Disputed orders was done, in order to analysize the variables.

+- The average quantity ordered (QUANTITYORDERED) for each order is approximately 320,91 ± 174,88 products.
+The distribution appears to be approximately symmetric (skewness ≈ 0,08), but with a highly platykurtic shape (kurtosis ≈ -1,02) indicating a flatter shape with lighter tails, thus suggesting it is less prone to outliers, compared to the normal distribution.

+- The average total unit price (PRICEEACH) in each order is approximately 768,37 ± 418,08 currency.
+The distribution appears to be approximately symmetric (skewness ≈ 0,00), but with a highly platykurtic shape (kurtosis ≈ -1,14) indicating a flatter shape with lighter tails, thus suggesting it is less prone to outliers, compared to the normal distribution.

+- The average sales (SALES) for each order is approximately 32559,38 ± 17691,56 currency.
+The distribution appears to be approximately symmetric (skewness ≈ 0,03), but with a moderately to highly platykurtic shape (kurtosis ≈ -0,93) indicating a flatter shape with lighter tails, thus suggesting it is less prone to outliers, compared to the normal distribution.

+- The average Manufacturer's Suggested Retail Price (MSRP) for each order is approximately 926,84 ± 509,24 products.
+The distribution appears to be approximately symmetric (skewness ≈ 0,01), but with a platykurtic shape (kurtosis ≈ -1,06) indicating a flatter shape with lighter tails, thus suggesting it is less prone to outliers, compared to the normal distribution.

+- Since on average MSRP > PRICEEACH, then that means that the business on average sells bellow the full price of each order.

+- Comparing the analysis done at the item-level with the analysis done at order-level, the distributions at the order level appear more robust  by being generally more symmetric and significantly less prone to outliers.

 #### 4. **Extreme outliers** in item sales.

+- Using Z-score to identify outliers, 30 item sales were found.
+All of them were in the upper end of sales.
+- Using Interquartile Range to identify outliers, 81 item sales were found.
+All of them were in the upper end of sales.
+- On average, using both methods, outliers are in the upper end of sales and quantity.

 ## **IIΙ.
 Multivariate Analysis**